 Supported Automation Anywhere Enterprise versions

-Supported for Automation 360 クラウド deployment and オンプレミス.
+Supported for Automation 360 Cloud deployment and On-Premises.

-The RPA Bots for Salesforce solution in the Automation Anywhere platform enables users to run Bot for routine business processes from any Salesforce Cloud record page.
+The RPA Bots for Salesforce solution in the Automation Anywhere platform enables users to run bots for routine business processes from any Salesforce Cloud record page.

 |Maintain multiple Control Room